Professional Plumbing Installation in Houston

 When Do I Need to Consider New Plumbing Installation?

 One of the primary considerations when installing new plumbing fixtures is the age of the home.
 Most homes built before the 1970s still have galvanized steel plumbing lines for both supply and drainage.
 Since that time, the trend has been toward easier to install PEX (flexible plastic) or anti-microbial copper lines.

 There are many reasons why a homeowner may decide it is time to install new plumbing pipes in their home.
 Whether you’re upgrading a bathroom or completely remodeling your home, you need competent plumbing installation experts to make sure the job gets done right.

 Who Do I Call For Proper Plumbing Installations?

 Water heaters, sewer lines, and under slab pipes are all items that require specific knowledge and training to install.
-Nick’s Plumbing and Sewer Services have been providing that knowledge and training to their technicians who have been serving Houston and the surrounding areas since 1979.
+Nick’s Plumbing and Air Conditioning Services have been providing that knowledge and training to their technicians who have been serving Houston and the surrounding areas since 1979.

 Are you planning on renovating your kitchen or perhaps adding a bathroom to your home?
-Nick’s Plumbing and Sewer Services technicians will work with your designer and contractor to ensure your rough draft’s satisfaction to final inspection.
+Nick’s Plumbing and Air Conditioning Services technicians will work with your designer and contractor to ensure your rough draft’s satisfaction to final inspection.

 Need to replace a sink or toilet?
 Maybe you just want that fancy new faucet in your bathtub.
-For a free estimate or a free second opinion on any new plumbing installations, call Nick’s Plumbing and Sewer Services today, we’re on the way.
+For a free estimate or a free second opinion on any new plumbing installations, call Nick’s Plumbing and Air Conditioning Services today, we’re on the way.